 Role-based hierarchy of profiles and permission sets are applied for users accessing the platform.
 Only authorized VA users can access this tool.
-Users access the SF - VITAL SRM application using Single Sign On (SSO) and two factor authentication to log in.
-Additionally, field audit trails and event monitoring provided by Salesforce platform assists in ensuring only assigned users have access to specific records within SF - VITAL SRM application.
+Users access the SF VCL Chat system using Single Sign On (SSO) and two factor authentication to log in.
+Additionally, field audit trails and event monitoring provided by Salesforce platform assists in ensuring only assigned users have access to specific records within the Salesforce.